The Portfolio Management Team is headed by an Investment Policy Committee with support from research analysts and other financial professionals.

 Jeff Silk is a Vice Chairman and Co-Chief Investment Officer.
 Jeff oversees all portfolio management functions across a wide range of investment strategies at the firm.

-Bill Glaser is the Executive Vice President of Portfolio Management, Co-Chief Investment Officer and a member of the Investment Policy Committee.
+Bill Glaser is the Executive Vice President of Portfolio Management and a member of the Investment Policy Committee.
 In those roles, he oversees the firm’s Portfolio Management Department, which includes the Research, Investment Operations, Investment Solutions and Portfolio Evaluation Groups.

 Aaron Anderson is a Senior Vice President of Research and a member of the Investment Policy Committee.
 In those roles, Aaron oversees the firm’s global macroeconomic and capital markets research.